epfahl/graphene_demo/README.md

 ---------

 Mutations in GraphQL play the roles of PUT/POST in REST.
-The following mutation creates a new location on the account with ID 2 and then queries for the location and account data on the newly created object.
+The following mutation creates a new location on the account with id 2 and then queries for the location and account data on the newly created object.

 ```bash